LEAD: Min-Max Optimization from a Physical Perspective: Related Work

-Lastly, in regard to convergence analysis in games,~\cite{golowich2020last} provide last iterate convergence rate for convex-concave saddle point problems.~\cite{nouiehed2019solving} propose a multi-step variant of gradient descent-ascent, to show it can find a game's $\epsilon$–first-order stationary point.
+Lastly, in regard to convergence analysis in games, ~\cite{zhang2022near} study the convergence of alternating gradient descent-ascent for minmax games, ~\cite{golowich2020last} provide last iterate convergence rate for convex-concave saddle point problems.~\cite{nouiehed2019solving} propose a multi-step variant of gradient descent-ascent, to show it can find a game's $\epsilon$–first-order stationary point.
 Additionally, ~\cite{azizian2020tight} and~\cite{ibrahim2020linear} provide spectral lower bounds for the rate of convergence in the bilinear setting for an accelerated algorithm developed in~\cite{azizian2020accelerating} for a specific families of bilinear games.
 Furthermore, \cite{fiez2020gradient} use Lyapunov analysis to provide convergence guarantees for gradient descent ascent using timescale separation and in \cite{hsieh2020limits}, authors show that commonly used algorithms for min-max optimization converge to attractors that are not optimal.

 \textbf{Single-objective Optimization and Dynamical Systems}: The authors of~\cite{su2014differential} started a new trend in single-objective optimization by studying the continuous-time dynamics of Nesterov's accelerated method~\citep{nesterov2013introductory}.
 Their analysis allowed for a better understanding of the much-celebrated Nesterov's method.
 In a similar spirit,~\cite{wibisono2016variational,wilson2016lyapunov} study continuous-time accelerated methods within a Lagrangian framework, while analyzing their stability using Lyapunov analysis.
-These works show that a family of discrete-time methods can be derived from their corresponding continuous-time formalism using various discretization schemes.
+These work show that a family of discrete-time methods can be derived from their corresponding continuous-time formalism using various discretization schemes.
 Additionally, several recent work~\citep{muehlebach2019dynamical,bailey2019multi,maddison2018hamiltonian, ryu2019ode} cast game optimization algorithms as dynamical systems so to leverage its rich theory, to study the stability and convergence of various continuous-time methods.~\cite{nagarajan2017gradient} also analyzes the local stability of GANs as an approximated continuous dynamical system.